Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md

 * OOTB meta and context data from the request, such as report suite ID, SDK extension versions, OOTB context data, and so on.
 * Post-processed information on the Analytics event that contains the mapping of revars, evars, props, and so on.

-## Using Project Griffon for Adobe Analytics
+## Using Assurance for Adobe Analytics

 To get started, complete the following steps:

-1. Ensure that you implemented the latest versions of the [Project Griffon](../set-up-project-griffon.md) and [Adobe Analytics](../../../using-mobile-extensions/adobe-analytics/) extensions.
+1. Ensure that you implemented the latest versions of the [Assurance](../set-up-project-griffon.md) and [Adobe Analytics](../../../using-mobile-extensions/adobe-analytics/) extensions.
-2. Go to [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) \(**not** griffon.adobe.com\).
+2. Go to [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) (**not** griffon.adobe.com).
-3. Connect your app to a Project Griffon session.
+3. Connect your app to an Assurance session.
 For more information, see [Connect your device](https://app.gitbook.com/@aep-sdks/s/docs/beta/project-griffon/using-project-griffon#2-connect-your-device).
 4. To view your events, select the **Adobe Analytics** view.

 ![](../../../.gitbook/assets/screen-shot-2020-01-13-at-12.04.14-pm.png)